bolsinga/itunes_json/README.md

 - `replace-persistent-ids` - Replace track persistent IDs.
 This should be used with caution.
 - `replace-date-addeds` - Replace date added for a track.
 - `replace-composers` - Replace composer for a track.
+- `replace-comments` - Replace comments for a track.

 ### repair
 This will repair a git repository with listening history, given a file created with the patch tool.
 It has all the same options as the patch tool, found above.
 It has one additional option, listed below.